Skip to main content

 Open cpapclarity.com in your browser.
 You'll see the import area front and center.

 Option A: Drag and drop.
-Open your SD card in your file browser and find the DATALOG folder.
-Drag the entire folder onto the import area on the page.
+Open your SD card in your file browser and drag the entire SD card folder onto the import area on the page.
+This gives CPAP Clarity both your therapy data (in the DATALOG folder) and your machine settings (model, mode, pressure, EPR), so you get the most complete analysis.

 Option B: Browse.
-Click the "Browse" button and navigate to your SD card's DATALOG folder.
-Select it and confirm.
+Click the "Browse" button and navigate to your SD card.
+Select the SD card's root folder and confirm.

 CPAP Clarity will read your files and process the data.
 This usually takes just a few seconds, even for months of recorded sessions.